microsoft/Azure-Analytics-and-AI-Engagement/fabric/Readme-shell.md

 	![Datawarehouse.](media/notebook-15.png)

-17. Similarly perform 11 to step number 16 for the other notebooks.
+17. Similarly **perform** step number 11 to step number 16 for the other notebooks as well.

+>**Note:** To perform the above steps you need to attach the notebooks to respective lakehouses before runnig the notebooks.
+Follow the below instruction for the same.

 18. Refer the below table to attach notebooks with the respective lakehouses